jellesiderius/mage-db-sync/README.md

 # Database synchronizer for Magento
-This tool downloads Magento databases over SSH and imports it for development purposes
+This tool downloads Magento databases over SSH and imports it for development purposes.
+Making life a little bit easier.

 ### Requirements
 - NodeJS